 - Leave the yolk in the calcium chloride solution for another 10-40 seconds; It is not recommended to leave it in the calcium solution for more than a total of one and a half minutes.

 - It requires some practice– but don't worry – after several attempts, you, too, will catch the technique –I promise!

-- Using a standard spoon, carefully remove the yolk from the calcium chloride solution and transfer it to the sodium alginate solution.
-After about a minute, turn carefully so that the yolk is evenly coated with the solution; Don't touch the yolk directly, Instead "make waves" around it – pushing the surrounding solution with a regular spoon – until the yolk flips over.
+- Using a standard spoon carefully remove the yolk from the calcium chloride solution, Make sure to drain the rest of the calcium chloride solution from the spoon, so that only the yolk will remain in the spoon without any liquids, then transfer it to the Sodium Alginate solution.
+After about a minute turn the yolk carefully so that the yolk is evenly coated with the solution.
+Don't touch the yolk directly, but "make waves" around it – pushing the surrounding solution with a standard spoon until the yolk flips over.

 - !Leave the yolk in the solution for a total time of 2-3 minutes – no more.

 - Please note: it's essential to keep the time to maintain the texture of the yolk – otherwise, it may thicken/harden too much.
 On the other hand, too short will not be enough to create a sufficiently durable membrane.